It’s time to do more

 AFBE-UK Scotland, a social enterprise which encourages people from under-represented groups to pursue a career in the science, technology, engineering and mathematics (STEM) sectors, plans to hold its awards event on Thursday, November 26 at Ardoe House Hotel, near Aberdeen.
 The deadline for entries is June 12

-The four categories for the awards are the Outstanding Mentor, Young BME (black minority ethnic) Professional of the Year, Company of the Year and BME Leader of the Year.
+The four categories for the awards are Outstanding Mentor, Young BME (Black Minority Ethnic) Professional of the Year, Company of the Year and BME Leader of the Year.
 Colette Cohen OBE, the CEO of the Oil and Gas Technology Centre, will be the keynote speaker at the awards gathering.
 Previous winners include BP and Shell.